 To kickstart your research, here are some of the most popular Electric Pottery Wheel Brands on the market today.

-Brent Wheels take up more space than a Tabletop Electric Wheel, but they are quite durable and good workhorse wheels to own.
+Brent Wheels take up a little more space than a Tabletop Electric Wheel, but they are quite durable and good workhorse wheels to own.

 Once you’ve got your wheel, you can upgrade your workspace with some of Brent’s accessories, which include extra workspace tables and different plates.